freeCodeCamp/i18n-curriculum/curriculum/challenges/german/03-front-end-development-libraries/bootstrap/warn-your-users-of-a-dangerous-action-with-btn-danger.md

 # --description--

-Bootstrap enthält mehrere vordefinierte Farben für Buttons.
-Die `btn-danger`-Klasse ist die Farbe des Buttons, die du verwenden kannst, um den Nutzern mitzuteilen, dass der Button eine schädigende Aktion ausführt, wie zum Beispiel das Löschen eines Katzenfotos.
+Bootstrap comes with several pre-defined colors for buttons.
+The `btn-danger` class is the button color you'll use to notify users that the button performs a destructive action, such as deleting a cat photo.

 Erstelle einen Button mit dem Text `Delete` und gib ihm die Klasse `btn-danger`.

-Beachte, dass diese Buttons immer noch die Klassen `btn` und `btn-block` benötigen.
+Beachten Sie, dass diese Schaltflächen immer noch die Klassen `btn` und `btn-block` benötigen.

 # --hints--